sunil006/FullThrottle/README.md

 # custom management commands to populate data

       I used factory.Faker object to create the data and  populated the database using custom commands.
+To check the code of populating data you could goto management/command/populate files.